The Genetics Podcast

 March 3, 2021 • 3067 MIN

 This week Patrick is joined by Dr Kaja Wasik, CSO and co-founder of Variant Bio.
 Prior to Variant Bio, Kaja co-founded Gencove, a spin-out from the New York Genome Center and an innovator in low-pass whole genome sequencing and imputation.
 In this episode Patrick and Kaja discuss Variant Bio's approach to using human genetic data for novel drug development and their model for engaging deeply with communities who donate genetic samples and offer a share in the companies revenues.
-This is the first episode in a mini-series on 'Precision Pioneers' - stay tuned for more episodes in this area.

 EP 56: The business of start ups with Jason Mellad, CEO of Start Codon